Jeremy Corbyn said he is "very honoured" to continue supporting the Campaign for Nuclear Disarmament (CND) in his new role as vice-president.

 "He spoke about his commitment to a safer world, and that we should be looking at what we mean by security - it shouldn't be based on people aggressively challenging each other."

-He added it was the first time he had seen Mr Corbyn face-to-face since his election as leader of the opposition and that "it was very good to hear him say these things in the role he's in".
+He added it was the first time he'd seen Mr Corbyn face-to-face since his election as leader of the opposition and that "it was very good to hear him say these things in the role he's in".

-The organisation is planning a national demonstration opposing Trident in February in the run-up to the parliamentary vote, Ms Hudson said.
+The organisation is planning a national demonstration opposing Trident in February next year in the run up to the parliamentary vote, Ms Hudson said.